 Preconstruction sales are real estate purchase transactions which commence prior to construction of the new project’s (typically condominiums) completion.
 Preconstruction prices are usually lower than those of existing or “already built” properties.
-(Recently, a Florida beachfront condominium unit was offered for $190,000 during the Reservation Agreement Phase and was worth $270,000 when the unit was completed.)
-Developers discount the prices of these units to create incentive for purchasers to buy a property “they can’t see, feel or touch”.
+Developers discount the prices of these units to create an incentive for purchasers to buy a property “they can’t see, feel or touch”.
 Developers sell preconstruction properties in order to secure their construction loans on the project.
 Lenders may require that 50% to 80% of a project be pre-sold in order to approve the construction loan and subsequently the beginning of the construction process.

-- RIGHT OF RESCISSION PERIOD: The condominium documents, which have been approved by the State, is delivered to the Purchaser for examination.
+- Right of Rescission Period – The condominium documents, which have been approved by the State, are delivered to the Purchaser for examination.
 These documents contain the exact details of the project, including the final site plan, floor-plans, amenities, by-laws, etc. A potential purchaser then has fifteen days to approve the documents and decide whether they will complete the purchase of the property specified.

-- CONTRACT FOR SALE: The Buyers deliver the balance of the required earnest money deposit, which is usually 20% of the contract purchase price.
+- Contract for Sale – The purchaser delivers the balance of the required earnest money deposit, which is usually 20% of the contract purchase price.
 At this point, the contract becomes binding to both parties.

 - Closing of the Sale – The Certificate of Occupancy is issued upon completion of the condominium unit.